Certificate in Early Childhood Practice (Level 4)

 Enrolments before 30 January 2019

-If you are already enrolled in OP4310 Certificate in Early Childhood Practice (Level 4) or enrol before 30 January 2019, you can complete this qualification.
+If you were already enrolled in OP4310 Certificate in Early Childhood Practice (Level 4) prior to 30 January 2019, you can continue to enrol in your next course as normal to complete your qualification.

 This qualification will prepare you for a career as an educator in the home or alongside trained and registered teachers in education and care centres.